kmhcreative/zappbar/README.md

 * Page Target - the main page content container
 * Sidebar Targets - a comma-separated list of classes and/or IDs for sidebar elements (some may be part of the theme, others may have been added by plugins).
 * Always Hide - comma-separated list of classes/IDs for anything _else_ you want hidden whenever the ZappBars are displayed.

+Note that your custom targets will be ignored unless you've set "Theme Layout" to one of the retrofit settings.

+**Theme &amp; Plugin Settings:** Allows you to customize settings or appearance of certain supported themes or other plugins while ZappBars are being displayed.

 * Comic Navigation - (only shown if using a supported comics theme/plugin) you can choose to HIDE the default comic navigation when ZappBars are displayed.
+* WooCommerce Site - (only shown if using the WooCommerce Plugin) allows you to convert some product page sections into mobile-friendly panels.

 ### Social Media